-As a boy in South Africa I dreamed of a romanticized England; now, in England, I dream of South Africa, and though I’ll never live there it’s where I feel I most belong.
+As a boy in South Africa I dreamed of a romanticized England; now, in England, I dream of South Africa, and though I’ll never live there I sometimes still feel it’s where I most belong.

 I was born in England but spent my first fifteen years in Pietermaritzburg, in Natal, where my father was a university lecturer.
 My mother was South African (half Afrikaans).
 I came to England for the last three years of my schooling at Leighton Park School in Reading.
 I studied English at Queens’ College, Cambridge, and Merton College, Oxford.